 Contact a salesperson for more details!

-A big thank you to everyone who came out for our 2017 Holiday Party and Toy Drive benefiting Cardon Children’s Medical Center in Mesa, AZ.
+A big thank you to everyone who came out for our 2017 Holiday Party and Toy Drive!
+Your donations benefit Cardon Children’s Medical Center in Mesa, AZ.

 For those who don’t know, each year we gather gifts with the help of our great customers for the Toy Closet at Cardon Children’s Medical Center.
 Throughout the year as young patients undergo difficult treatments they have the opportunity to pick a toy from the closet as a reward for their bravery.

 Your small donation will make a difference in young patients’ lives throughout the whole year!!

 For more ways to give visit the Cardon Children’s Medical Center website.

 Come join us at our annual holiday party Thursday, December 7th from 6 – 8PM.
 There will be food, drinks and plenty of fun!

 Bring an unwrapped toy to be entered into a raffle for great prizes.
 We look forward to seeing you there!